 - Completed all professional pharmacy courses with a minimum cumulative GPA of 2.5.

 - Passed all courses of the professional pharmacy program with a minimum letter grade C on any course.

 - Did not exceed three course repeats, whether these repeats were of the same course or different courses (Note: a course withdrawal noted “WF” is counted as repeat).

 - Did not receive more than one official academic warning.

 Evaluation criteria for admission into the professional program are based on:

-The School Admissions Committee reviews the applications and conducts interviews at the end of Fall semester of the P3 year.
+The School Admissions Committee reviews the applications and conducts interviews towards the end of Fall semester of the P3 year.
 Student acceptance into the P4 year remains pending until successful completion of all P3 courses.
-A student may not carry forward any course from the pharmacy professional program to the P4 year.
-Admission to the P4 year takes place in the Fall semester of the academic year.
-The P4 year has a capacity to accommodate 25 to 30 students each academic year.
+A student may not carry forward any course from the professional pharmacy program to the P4 year.
+The P4 class size is typically up to 40 students.

-Students admitted into the Pharm.D. program are subject to the requirement stated in the ACPE Standard No. 14, Guideline 14.6, namely “the required advanced pharmacy practice experiences (APPEs) in all program pathways must be conducted in the United States or its territories or possessions.”
+Students admitted into the P4 year are subject to the requirement of ACPE’s Standard No. 14, Guideline 14.6, namely “the required advanced pharmacy practice experiences (APPEs) in all program pathways must be conducted in the United States or its territories or possessions.”

 The P4 curriculum applies only to Pharm.D. students.
 It encompasses all the Advanced Pharmacy Practice Experiences (APPEs) that include nine clerkship rotations of which four are required and five are electives for a total of 1,440 hours.
 The four required APPEs are conducted in the United States or its territories or possessions (District of Columbia, Guam, Puerto Rico, and U.S. Virgin Islands).
 All APPEs are conducted after students have successfully completed all didactic, laboratory and practical (IPPEs) course work during the first three professional years.